Police investigate deadly daytime shooting in Pittsburgh's Carrick neighborhood

 Shortly after 5:30 p.m., emergency dispatchers received several 911 calls about someone getting shot near the 300 block of Kirk Avenue, Pittsburgh Public Safety spokeswoman Cara Cruz said.

-Officers responding from Pittsburgh's Zone 3 station arrived to find an adult male victim with "critical gunshot wounds" beside a vehicle, according to Cruz.
-Medics pronounced the person dead at the scene.
+Officers responding from Pittsburgh's Zone 3 station arrived to find a man with "critical gunshot wounds" beside a vehicle, according to Cruz.
+Medics pronounced the man dead at the scene.

+The Allegheny County Medical Examiner's Office identified the man as Robert Thomas, 36, of Pittsburgh.

 "Witnesses told police they saw two male actors flee the area," Cruz said.